 2nd violation: written notice of rule violation to the member responsible and warning of potential fine for subsequent rule violations.

 3rd violation: The Board may levy up to a $500 fee in addition to damages against the member responsible, due and payable upon receipt of the billing from the Board.
 Prior to making a decision about the assessment, the offending members shall appear before the Board in a special Board meeting to discuss the issues involved.
 The Board shall notify the member of such meeting in writing by email.
-If the member fails to appear before the Board as requested, the Board will make its decision regarding the assessment based on the information it has available.
+If the member fails to appear before the Board as requested, the Board will make its decision regarding the assessment based on the information available.
 The member so assessed, and his/her family, shall be denied pool privileges until such assessment is paid.
 The Board shall notify the member that any future rule violations may, at the Board’s discretion, result in expulsion of membership.
 If assessment is unable to be paid in full at that time, a payment plan may be worked out with the Treasurer.

 4th violation: At the Board’s discretion and following a special meeting of the Board at which the member’s presence will be requested, expulsion of membership according to the rules set forth in Article IV, Section 9 of these Bylaws.